KnowPulse-KnowledgeBase/Germplasm-Search/_episodes/01-Searching-for-a-germplasm.md

 So simply, you go to the germplasm search and click on the image of the targeted crop, then the genus will be filled by default.
-Here, I am using *Lens culinaris* to walk you though.
+Here, I am using *Lens culinaris* to walk you through.
 You are encouraged to choose the species name specifically to narrow down the results.
 Also, there is a category drop down to select which category the germplasm belongs to.
 The more information you put in, the easier it is to find the individual you are looking for.

 ![Screenshot of main code listing](../fig/Searching-for-a-germplasm-2.png)